-Chimney Chase, Siding, And Dry Rot Repair
+Chimney Chase Dry Rot Repair

 Keep The Rain Out Of Your Chimney

 Chimney chases connect to many of the different home systems, the siding, the foundation, the roofing, the internal ducting, etc. So, it is of the utmost importance you hire a contractor who can repair all of these issues.
-Roof flashing issues can lead to dry rot, and that can lead to siding and framing issues
+Roof flashing issues can lead to dry rot, and that can lead to siding and framing issues.

 The chimney on a home is exposed to elements inside and outside, leaving the area looking older and damaged.
 Smoke, heat, rain, tree debris, and animals are just a few of the reasons your chimney chase may need a repair.
 Especially on or around wood parts of the chimney chases as they are one of the more common areas for exterior repairs.
 Having your chimney repaired correctly means less external debris which, will allow your chimney to function at its standard capability, safely and efficiently.
 If you need a professional chimney repair contractor, contact SFW Construction today.

-Common Chimney Chases Problems
+Common Chimney Chase Issues

 Why Do Chimney Chases Have So Many Issues?